 Unusual Options Activity Insight: Overstock.com

-Overstock.com (NASDAQ:OSTK) shares experienced unusual options activity on Thursday.
-The stock price moved down to $81.35 following the option alert.
+On Wednesday, shares of Overstock.com (NASDAQ:OSTK) saw unusual options activity.
+After the option alert, the stock price moved down to $76.47.

 Three Ways Options Activity Is ‘Unusual'